-I am a Research Associate and Tutor working within UniSA’s Justice and Society.
+I am an eductor and researcher working within UniSA’s Justice and Society.
 I am passionate about conducting research with marginalised groups of people for whom social justice is too often denied.
 My doctoral study explored the meanings that older people attribute to protective factors that give them reasons and experiences to live following a suicide attempt.
-My other research interests traverse a wide range of health and social issues, including mental health peer support for young women at-risk, mental health and help-seeking from rural men and women, post-parental care transition for people ageing with intellectual disabilities, and the impact of nature-based group walking for people with severe and enduring mental...
+My other research interests traverse a wide range of mental health and social issues, including mental health peer support for young women at-risk, mental health and help-seeking from rural men and women, post-parental care transition for people ageing with intellectual disabilities, and the impact of nature-based group walking for people with severe and enduring mental...
 Read more

 UniSA Justice & Society innovates for change and addresses areas of critical social need through world-class research, teaching and learning.